VanshilShah/309A3/Solutions.md

 * The friends page allows users to click on their friends and then to view their friends' timetables.
 * Select "Friends" at the top of the screen.
 At the side of the screen, a list of all of the user's facebook friends who have logged in to the app will be displayed.
 The user may click on each friend to view their selected courses.

+### Sending Messages ###
+* Users may chat with all other users of the application under the "Friends" tab.
+* Simply type a message in the "message" box, and all other users in the application will be able to view it.
+* Messages are sent anonymously, and appear in reverse-chronological order.

 ## Endpoints ##
 * To GET: